-There is a special type of cloud data which needs to be stored in memory.
-This data include pointers, special-ID, para-ID, etc. which are inter-linked together which relates to how the Cloud service handles and processes cloud-based data files.
+There is a special type of cloud data that needs to be stored in memory.
+This data include pointers, special-ID, para-ID, etc. which are interlinked together and relate to how the Cloud service handles and processes cloud-based data files.

 As a result, if there are a large number of files to be processed, SyncBackPro will run out of memory eventually.
 If you are using the 32-bit version of SyncBackPro then it can only use 2GB of free memory in the PC system, regardless of how much RAM is available.

-Alternatively, if you are using SyncBackPro V8 then consider switching to the 64-bit version, which can use all available free memory.
+Alternatively, consider switching to the 64-bit version, which can use all available free memory.